Leetcode 99. Recover Binary Search Tree Sure, let’s tackle the problem “99. Recover Binary Search Tree.”

 The main idea is to use the in-order traversal of the BST, which should yield a sorted list of values.
 When two nodes are swapped, the in-order traversal will not be sorted correctly.
 By identifying the points where the order is violated, we can pinpoint the two nodes that have been swapped.

-) is identified when we find the second pair where a previous node has a larger value than the current node (or if we only find one pair, then it must involve first
+first) is identified when we find the first pair where a previous node has a larger value than the current node.second) is identified when we find the second pair where a previous node has a larger value than the current node (or if we only find one pair, then it must involve first and second directly).#include <iostream>

 // Definition for a binary tree node.